aeriaframework/docs/docs/aeria-ui/components/aeria-crud.md

 }
 ```

-## Slots

-### actions
+### Slots

-Buttons to be rendered aside the ones derived from `description.actions`.
+- `actions`: Buttons to be rendered aside the ones derived from `description.actions`.

-### component

-This will replace the default table or grid component.
+- `component`: This will replace the default table or grid component.

-### row-*

-This slot may be used to modify a cell from the table.
+- `row-*`: This slot may be used to modify a cell from the table.

-### field-*

-This slot may be used to modify a single field from the insertion panel.
+- `field-*`: This slot may be used to modify a single field from the insertion panel.